br0kej/fantastic-spoon/README.md

 cd data-science-docker-lab
 docker-compose up
 ```
 This may take some time to complete as the docker containers are pulled, rebuilt and then stood up.
-Once it does complete, you should be able to access the all of the services on the ports below.
+Once it does complete, you should be able to access the all the services on the ports below.

 | Service         | URL             | Credentials Required | Credential Defaults |
 | -----------     | -----------     | -----------          | -----------         |